Skip to content

 Generics

 Types can be parameterized with type variables using angle bracket syntax.
-Functions are generic through type inference.
+Functions support both implicit generics through type inference and explicit type parameter declarations.

 Generic Types